mojolicious/template.js/README.md

 ```

 You can capture whole template blocks as `async` functions for reuse later with `<{blockName}>` and `<{/blockName}>`
 tags.
+Just like code lines, the tags are automatically trimmed.
 The use of named parameters is optional.

 ```
 <{helloBlock(name)}>